suzuki-shunsuke/renovate-github-tags-datasource-repositories/README.md

 In their repositories, GitHub Actions is run daily and available AWS RDS engine versions are gotten by [aws rds describe-db-engine-versions](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/describe-db-engine-versions.html) and Git tags are pushed to the repositories.

+## Self host Datasource repositories

+If you want to manage Datasource repositories by yourself, please clone datasource repositories and configure the following secrets.

+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY

+To get available RDS engine versions by AWS CLI, AWS Access key is required.
+But the required permission is only `rds:DescribeDBEngineVersions`, so the risk is very low.

 ## LICENSE

 [MIT](LICENSE)